 Integrate with Marketing

 When you’re just getting started with these types of video, it’s not always necessary to involve your marketing team.
 This is especially true if you’re a lone salesperson in a large organization.
-However, there are some great advantages of getting your marketing people on board if you can.
+However, there are some great advantages of getting your marketing people on board with video marketing and sales if you can.

 Marketing can help you craft your message, take care of videos that don’t require you to be on camera (like a testimonial video), may be able to edit your videos for you, and might have some better equipment and production talent available for when you’d like to create something more polished.
 All you’ll need to do is show them what you’re doing and how well it works, then create a mutually beneficial plan for working more closely together.
 If you can make this stronger alignment between marketing and sales happen company-wide, you’ll be a hero when your earnings reports start coming in.